stackbit-projects/silvestru-site-f4da8/services.md

         content: >
           Do you have an email list with subscribers?
 Do you know what to send them?
 Do you have a proven structure for email campaigns?
-Are your emails getting sent and acted upon?
-Are you worried about unsubscribes?
+Are your emails getting opened and acted upon?
+Or are they ignored, or worse even - unsubscribed?

-          Having the right strategy coupled with strong copy is a sure way to milk the udder that is email marketing.
+          Having the right strategy coupled with strong copy is a sure way to milk the very profitable udder of email marketing.
         video_embed_html: ''
         media_position: left
         media_width: fifty